Brief Biography of Case

 by Casey D. Allen, PhD

-I’m a Geographer.
-Just a Geographer.
+I’m just a Geographer.
 I travel the world frugally, read and research somewhat eclectically, and teach because it’s fun!
 I preach the important skills of Speculating, Observing, Describing, and Analyzing (SODA) landscapes, peoples, and places to my students.
-Those traits also flow into my personal life and teaching.
+Those traits also flow into my personal life.
 How did I become a Geographer?
 Well, the word to best describe that is: Magic!
 You see, I had always been a Geographer...I just never knew it.
-In fact, until I went to university, I never even really knew what Geography was.
-Sure, classes in the natural sciences, cultural studies, Arts & humanities, and philosophical thought always interested me, but as individual classes, they never gave me all I wanted.
-Then I took a university-level Geography course and discovered that what I wanted to do – and what I was doing all along anyway – was Geography!
+In fact, until I went to university, I never really knew what Geography was, let alone that you could study it.
+Sure, classes in the natural sciences, cultural studies, Arts & humanities, and philosophical thought always interested me, but as individual disciplines, they never satisfied me.
+Then I took a university-level Geography course and all that changed.
+I discovered that what I wanted to do – and what I was really doing all along anyhow – was Geography!

-Of course, I feel very at home in the field and Geography is certainly my place.
-But my interests continually cross many disciplines.
-After a long search and many different undergrad majors, however, I found that under the auspices of Geography, all my interests could be combined: from plants, medieval maps, languages, pop culture, and clouds to landforms, epistemology, architecture, religion, and theatre – and anything else that tickled my fancy!
-And with Geography, area studies also remain within reach.
-I have first-hand experience in the Middle East and Aegean, the Caribbean, Europe, Japan, and Latin America – plus, as a keen Traveler, I have a solid grasp of most other regions.
+Of course, one reason I feel very at home in the field and believe Geography is my place, is that my interests continually cross many disciplines.
+It wasn’t until after a long search and trying many different undergrad majors, that I realized all my interests could be found/combined under the auspices of Geography: from plants, medieval maps, languages, pop culture, and clouds to landforms, epistemology, architecture, religion, and theatre – and anything else that tickled my fancy!
+And with Geography, area studies also remain within reach, and that’s allowed me to gain first-hand experience in the Middle East and Aegean, the Caribbean, Europe, Japan, and Latin America.
+Plus, as a keen Traveler, I have a solid grasp of most other regions as well.
 My mantra, for both myself and my students, is what Aristotle told Alexander: “Go and see...”
 A sentiment Geography fits so well, because with it, you can study anything in the World (and beyond)!

 Case in Brief: